RAF Kai Tak

-Royal Air Force Kai Tak or more commonly RAF Kai Tak is a former Royal Air Force station situated in Hong Kong, at Kai Tak Airport, Kowloon.
-It was established by the Royal Air Force (RAF) in 1927 and used for seaplanes.
-The RAF flight operated a few land based aircraft as well as having spare aircraft for naval units.
+RAF Kai Tak is a former Royal Air Force (RAF) station situated in Hong Kong, at Kai Tak Airport, Kowloon.
+It was established in 1927 and originally used for seaplanes; the station later hosted a few land-based aircraft and spare aircraft for naval units.

-It was also the location of HMS Nabcatcher, a Royal Navy Mobile Operational Naval Air Base, (MONAB) VIII, which was there between 1945 and 1947.
+It was also the location of HMS Nabcatcher, a Royal Navy Mobile Operational Naval Air Base which was there between 1945 and 1947.
 At the start of April 1947, it was decommissioned and concurrently re-commissioned as HMS Flycatcher.
 At the end of December, HMS Flycatcher was officially decommissioned at Kai Tak, although the Royal Navy retained lodger rights.

-The lodging facilities ceased to operate following the official decommissioning of RAF Kai Tak on 30 June 1978, at which point all RAF units and responsibilities were transferred to RAF Sek Kong.
+RAF Kai Tak was officially decommissioned on 30 June 1978, after which all RAF units and responsibilities were transferred to RAF Sek Kong.

 Royal Navy

 Beginnings (1939–1941)

 On 24 May 1939, the control of all Fleet Air Arm squadrons and flights was transferred to the Admiralty, while the Royal Air Force (RAF) granted lodger rights at Kai Tak.
 No. 715 Catapult Flight, which had been established at RAF Kai Tak in 1936, was by this point engaged in operations with Supermarine Walrus amphibious maritime patrol aircraft on Royal Navy cruisers, using Kai Tak as its shore base.
 715 Naval Air Squadron represented the sole Royal Navy presence at the station at the onset of the Second World War in September 1939.
 On 21 January 1940, this squadron was integrated into 700 Naval Air Squadron, which assumed responsibility for all catapult aircraft operations.

 On 8 December 1941, the Imperial Japanese Army began Battle of Hong Kong soon after the attack on Pearl Harbor.
 The colony resisted for two weeks before surrendering on 25 December 1941.

+During the occupation, Japanese forces expanded the base several times its original size, using prisoners of war in the construction laying down two concrete runways.
+The base was then used by naval aviation units, including forces of the 901st Air Group (901st Kokutai).
+In 1945, the British recaptured the airbase restoring it, after it was damaged during the operation.